DEFEND THE ORPHAN WITH YOUR HANDS AND HEART

 - Hand sanitizer and wet wipes

-- Refillable water bottle (will be filled at guesthouse with clean water)
+- Refillable water bottle (will be filled at the guesthouse with clean water)

 - Medications (anti-malarial, Cipro, or any other regular medications)